 Effective the Transition Date, the Company was deemed to acquire its portfolio investments in MTV and Beretta at fair value.
 This resulted in both MTV's and Beretta's removal as a portfolio investment and redesignated as consolidated controlled entities.

-(in thousands) Fair Value
+(in thousands) ed on Fair e

 MTV \$ 39,900

 Beretta 7,670

 \$ 47,570

 Closing portfolio investments